Abingdon School Governor Profiles

 Mike is a chartered accountant, with a career working for international and regional accounting firms.
-He has been a partner at James Cowper Kreston since 1995.
+He has been a partner at accountants and business advisers James Cowper Kreston since 1995 and is a director of various companies, including a luxury hotel.
 Mike has substantial expertise in accounting, audit and advisory work, with a specialism in charities and education, advising on risk, governance and financial matters.
 He is a trustee of several charities, including the mental health charity Oxfordshire Mind, a further education college and an arts charity.
 An economics graduate of St John’s College Cambridge, Mike has two sons who were both educated at Abingdon.
 Mike’s off-duty interests include golf, sport, current affairs, walking and travel.

 Following a history degree from Bristol University, Rob trained as a solicitor and is currently a partner at Wikborg Rein LLP.
 Rob’s area of practice is in the Shipping and Offshore sectors with a particular emphasis on all types of dispute resolution.
 Rob is a member of the Mercers’ Company, a livery company in the City of London and sits on the Audit Committee.
 He is married to Francesca and has one child remaining at an independent school with two more who have already left.
 An ex-rugby player Rob retains a keen interest in sport and when not supporting on the touchline continues to play cricket and golf and has recently taken up cycling.